 - An average of last year’s insurance costs

 The other three cost variables also move the calculations even further from being accurate.
-Because some employees live in areas with above average gas prices and above average insurance costs, it’s actually possible that the IRS rate may fall short of their expense needs, especially if they are not a high-mileage driver.
+If some employees live in areas with above average gas prices and above average insurance costs, the IRS rate may fall short of their expense needs, especially if they are not a high-mileage driver.

 The biggest disparity arises because of fixed costs like depreciation, insurance, taxes, and registration.
-These will likely be similar for two drivers who work in the same part of the country, but if one driver travels a lot more than another, his fixed expenses are a much smaller percentage of his overall vehicle expenses.
+A driver has to drive a certain number of miles each month to cover these expenses.
 This is why low mileage drivers often experience the IRS rate as an insufficient auto reimbursement.

 The lesson?
-Drive more, earn more – which leads to the second fatal flaw in the IRS mileage rate.
+Drive more, earn more – which leads to the second fatal flaw in using the IRS mileage rate for auto reimbursements.

 Cost control poses one of the biggest challenges effective organizations must face.
-The IRS mileage rate encourages "driving for dollars”—that is, the company’s dollars.
-If you pay the IRS rate, you render your costs dependent on two factors – an inaccurate rate (which you can’t control), and on employees’ mileage reporting (which is hard to control).
-When determining factors of business expenses lie outside your control, problems will arise.
+The federal mileage rate encourages "driving for dollars."
+If you pay the IRS rate as an auto reimbursement, your costs depend on two factors – an inaccurate mileage rate and employees’ mileage reporting.

 Let’s consider the factor of employee-reported mileage.
-When providing an unquantifiable mileage rate, it is unreasonable to expect your employees to accept and quantify the rate.
-When employees experience gas price increases within their driving territories yet the mileage rate remains the same, they will take matters in their own hands.
-Here’s how:
+When providing an unquantifiable mileage rate, it is unreasonable to expect your employees to accept the rate as is.
+When employees experience gas price or insurance rate increases within their driving territories yet the mileage rate remains the same, they will drive more to offset increase costs.
+They may

-The IRS mileage rate has long been the standard for states like California, Massachusetts, South Dakota, North Dakota, and Rhode Island to measure their employee expense indemnification labor codes.
-But with the December 2017 tax reform, more employees will be looking to prove that the IRS rate doesn’t actually cover all their expenses.
-Here’s why:
+The federal safe harbor rate has long been the standard auto reimbursement for states like California, Massachusetts, South Dakota, North Dakota, and Rhode Island to comply with their employee expense indemnification labor codes.
+But the tax reform of 2017 has put some organizations at the risk of labor code violations.